radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 ---
-title: Monitoring and Reporting Guide
+title: Monitoring and Reporting
-description: Monitoring and Reporting Guide
+description: Monitoring and Reporting
 ---

 # Monitoring

 Monitoring is one of the most important aspects of maintaining the health of RadiantOne.
 It is highly recommended that you monitor the RadiantOne components on a regular basis using the methods and utilities discussed in this guide.

 The RadiantOne components can be monitored from both the Main and Server Control Panels and command line scripts, in addition to using third party tools.